- What is Hepatitis C?

 - If you are HCV positive, do not donate blood, organs, or tissue.

-- It is important to see a health care provider on a regular basis.
+- See a health care provider on a regular basis.

 - Talk to your health care provider about treatment options and ways to reduce further liver damage.
 Some ways you can protect your liver are to not drink alcohol, get vaccinated for Hepatitis A and Hepatitis B, and don’t start any new medicines without consulting a physician.